 The Federal Privacy Act of 1974 requires that students be notified that the disclosure of his or her social security number is mandatory.
 The social security number is used to verify students' identities, to process the awarding and collection of funds, and the tracing of individuals who have borrowed funds from federal, state, or private programs.

-Students receive notice of financial aid via an award letter.
-Students are required to accept or decline each award by signing on the award letter (blank responses are considered acceptances).
+Students receive notice of financial aid via a Financial Aid Offer letter.
+Students are required to accept or decline each award by signing on the this letter (blank responses are considered acceptances).